Prof Miles Berry

 I’m Professor of Computing Education at the University of Roehampton.

-I run our secondary PGCE in computer science, and also lead the wider curriculum module for our primary PGCE, and teach on the University’s Digital Media degree and its Masters in Education programme.
-I am part of our AI working group, act as a disciplinary officer and look after knowledge exchange for the Centre for Learning, Teaching and Human Development.
+I run our secondary PGCE in computer science, head recrtuitement and curriculum for the whole secondary programme and lead the wider curriculum module for our primary PGCE.
+I supervise masters and doctoral students.
+I lead on AI for the School of Education and am part of the University’s AI development and innovation group; I act as a disciplinary officer and look after knowledge exchange for the Centre for Educational Research.

 I ran a combined blogging / e-portfolio platform for ITT students, acted as technical lead for the Creative Connections EU Comenius project and worked on an Erasmus+ project promoting academic integrity.
 I was part of the steering group for our new computer science degree, and our online learning working party.
 My principal research focus is uptake and achievement in computing qualifications.
 Other professional interests include the pedagogies of computing education, use of open source software and principles in schools, and generative AI in education.